 She tried to sneer at me but couldn't maintain it.

-Julie dropped her empty wineglass into the gulf.
-"Or what?
-How are you mind-reading, fortune-telling lunatics going to make me?"
+Julie dropped her empty wineglass into the Gulf.
+“Or what?
+Are you mind-reading, fortune-telling lunatics going to make me?”

-"We're not.
-I know a man who could, but he's not here, so it's up to you."
+“We're not.
+I know a man who could, but Tony’s not here, so it's up to you.”

-"You've just made a complete ass of yourself in front of a boatload of strangers, and you're stuck out here with them for another two hours.
+“You've just made a complete ass of yourself in front of a boatload of strangers, and you're stuck out here with them for another two hours.
 Either you hide in the restroom or go make nice with your family.
-At least act like you're having a good time.
+At least act like you're having fun.
 My guess is they'll do what they can to make you feel better.
-They love you."
+They love you.”

 Half of her delicate features sneered as she strode by me into the dining room.
 I wasn’t sure, but I think the other half of her face was crying.